vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

           Figure (a)
 ```

-#### Complete Binary Tree
+#### Complete Binary Tree [Completely filled from left to right]
 A complete binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is filled from left to right.
-The data structure Heap is a good example of a complete binary tree.
+The Heap data structure is a good example of a complete binary tree.
-A complete binary tree is very special tree, it provides the best possible ratio between the number of nodes and the height.
+A complete binary tree provides the best possible ratio between the number of nodes and the height.
-The height h of a complete binary tree with N nodes is at most O(log N).
-We can easily prove this by counting nodes on each level,
+- The height h of a complete binary tree with N nodes is at most O(log N).
-starting with the root, assuming that each level has the maximum number of nodes:
+- We can easily prove this by counting nodes on each level, starting with the root, assuming that each level has the maximum number of nodes:
-    n = 1 + 2 + 4 + ... + 2^(h-1) + 2^(h) = 2^(h+1) - 1
+        n = 1 + 2 + 4 + ... + 2^(h-1) + 2^(h)
+    which is
+        n = 2^(h+1)-1
-Solving this with respect to h, we obtain
+- Solving this with respect to h, we obtain
     h = O(log n)
 ```
                     1